AnahitaS/Text_sentiment_analysis_R/README.md

 # Text and Sentiment Analysis Using R
 In this project we use R to conduct text and sentiment analysis.
 The project has two main parts.
-Part 1 is about text analysis and in Part 2 I focus on sentiment analysis.
+Part 1 is about text analysis (calculating word frequencies, word associations,  and in Part 2 I focus on sentiment analysis.
 ## Part 1 Text Analysis with R
 I conduct the text analysis in 5 main steps:
 - **Step 0:** Read data from website or file.